 How To Make Smoked Traeger Pork Butt (Pulled Pork)

-- Put the pork into a disposable foil pan – see my notes below about using foil pans, and put it in the pre-heated smoker.
+Preheat your Traeger or smoker to 225°F. Place the pork in a disposable foil pan and put it in the smoker.

 Chef Jenn’s Tips To Make Perfect Smoked Pulled Pork